-Certain of the Underwriters have entered into distribution agreements with other broker-dealers for the distribution of the 2022 Restructuring Bonds at the initial public offering prices.
+In addition, certain of the Underwriters have entered into distribution agreements with other broker-dealers for the distribution of the 2022 Restructuring Bonds at the initial public offering prices.
 Such agreements generally provide that the relevant Underwriter will share a portion of its underwriting compensation or selling concession with such broker-dealers.